marchelbling/marc.helbling.fr/_posts/2014-09-22-practical-git-introduction.md

 ### hunk

-A [hunk](http://joaquin.windmuller.ca/post/selectively-select-changes-to-commit-with-git-or-imma-edit-your-hunk/on:2011-11-16@20:54:30) is a section of diff e.g.
+A [hunk](http://joaquin.windmuller.ca/post/selectively-select-changes-to-commit-with-git-or-imma-edit-your-hunk/on:2011-11-16@20:54:30) is a section of diff displayed using the [unified format](http://www.gnu.org/software/diffutils/manual/html_node/Detailed-Unified.html#Detailed-Unified) e.g.

 ```bash
 @@@ -1,1 -1,3 +1,2 @@@